numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 (This is a complex topic, which does not have a complete solution in current Python, but the approach solves the issue with respect to casting.)

-There seem no alternatives to this structure.
-Separating the DType specific steps from the general ufunc dispatching and promotion is absolutely necessary to allow future extension and flexibility.
+There seem to be no alternatives to this structure.
+Separating the DType-specific steps from the general ufunc dispatching and promotion is absolutely necessary to allow future extension and flexibility.
 Furthermore, it allows unifying casting and ufuncs.

-Since the structure of ``ArrayMethod`` and ``BoundArrayMethod`` will be opaque and can be extended, there few long term design implications aside from the choice of making them Python objects.
+Since the structure of ``ArrayMethod`` and ``BoundArrayMethod`` will be opaque and can be extended, there are few long-term design implications aside from the choice of making them Python objects.